Frequently asked questions

 I am over 70 – should I continue having mammograms?

-There is no organized breast screening program for women over 70 in Norway, nor an official recommendation for women without symtoms to continue to be screenend after this age.
-However, you should still be aware of any changes in your breasts and contact your doctor if you notice symptoms of breast cancer.
+There is no organized breast screening for women over 70 in Norway, nor an official recommendation for women without symptoms to continue to be screenend after this age.
+However, you should still be aware of any changes in your breasts and contact your doctor if you notice symptoms.
 You can read about breast cancer symptoms on helsenorge.no.

-Women over 70 are not included in the BreastScreen Norway because the effectiveness of regular mammography for asymptomatic women has been best documented for women aged 50-69.
+Women over 70 are not included in BreastScreen Norway because the effect of mammographic screening has been best documented for women aged 50-69.

 I heard in the media that mammography screening leads to "false cancer" and that healthy women undergo unnecessary surgery – is this true?